-It starts like any other braise: sear the pork on all sides, then reduce the heat and add the liquid: milk and white wine.
-Add the aromatics of your choice – sage, mustard nutmeg – and a long simmer will result in succulent pork and a creamy sauce.
+This recipe starts like any other braise: sear the pork on all sides, then reduce the heat and add the liquid: milk and white wine.
+Add the aromatics of your choice – sage, mustard nutmeg – and a long simmer for succulent pork with a complex and creamy sauce.

 This milk-braised pork recipe from Taste requires a bone-in pork shoulder, and they recommend heritage-breed pork like our Berkshire pork.
 But we wonder if our already incredibly tender milk-fed porcelet would be even better this technique.
 Well worth trying both, wouldn’t you say?